-In our Isabelle/HOL formalisation strings are lists of characters with the empty string being represented by the empty list, written [], and list-cons being written as ::; string concatenation is @.
+In our Isabelle/HOL formalisation strings are lists of characters with the empty string being represented by the empty list, written [], and list-cons being written as \::\; string concatenation is $\@\$ .
 We often use the usual bracket notation for lists also for strings; for example a string consisting of just a single character c is written [c].
-Our regular expressions are defined as usual as the elements of the following inductive datatype:
+Our regular expressions are defined as the following inductive datatype: